Updating the SiD Detector concept: Updating the detector design

 \subsection{Superconducting Coil}

-The \SID superconducting solenoid is based on the CMS solenoid design philosophy and construction techniques, using a slightly modified CMS conductor as its baseline design.
+The \SID solenoid is based on the CMS solenoid design philosophy and construction techniques, using a slightly modified CMS conductor as its baseline design.
 Superconducting strand count in the coextruded Rutherford cable was increased from 32 to 40 to accommodate the higher \SI{5}{\tesla} central field.

 Many iron flux return configurations have been simulated in two dimensions so as to reduce the fringe field.
-An Opera 3D calculation with the Detector Integrated Dipole (DID) coil has been completed.
-Calculations of magnetic field with a 3D ANSYS program are in progress.
+An Opera 3D calculation with the Detector Integrated Dipole (DID) coil has been completed and magnetic field calculations with ANSYS are in progress.
 These will have the capability to calculate forces and stress on the DID as well as run transient cases to check the viability of using the DID as a quench propagator for the solenoid.
 Field and force calculations with an iron endcap HCAL were studied.
 The field homogeneity improvement was found to be insufficient to pursue this option.

 Conceptual DID construction and assembly methods have been studied.
 The solenoid electrical power system,including a water-cooled dump resistor and grounding, was established.
-Significant work has been expended on examining different conductor stabiliser options and conductor fabrication methods.
+Significant work has been expended on examining different conductor stabilizer options and conductor fabrication methods.
 This work is pursued as a cost- and time-saving effort for solenoid construction.

 Preliminary work has begun on the possibility of replacing the CMS conductor with Cable in Conduit Conductors (CICC).
 These cables are conduits of stainless steel with Ni-Ti conductor (for our relatively low fields) inside.
 The cable is cooled by flowing either superfluid or supercritical He.
 The advantages include elimination of a separate He vessel, smaller conductor cross section because of the tensile strength advantages of stainless over Aluminum, and easier construction.
 The interesting possibility is that the solenoid package thickness could be substantially reduced, leading to large cost reductions.